eddOrnelas/Sokoban-Game-Demo/README.md

 Play the demo here: (https://eddornelas.github.io/Sokoban-Game-Demo/)

+## Details
+There are just 5 levels created
+Leveles were created with Tiled map editor
+The levels uses 5 layers of data:
+ - Floor
+ - Walls
+ - Boxes
+ - Holders
+ - Player

 ## How to play
 User keyboard arrows or using mouse/touch swipe gestures (up, down, left, right)